By Micky Garner and Brian Butchers

 The best effort in the Cricket Week was the defeat of the MCC by four wickets.
 MCC were bowled out for 175 runs and Beddington passed this total with four wickets remaining, (M Murray 95 runs).
 Beddington completed the week unbeaten.
 On Tuesday in the match against the Wanderers, Beddington made 262 runs (D Gale 87 runs), in reply Wanderers made 234 runs, with our very good friend George Coker 105 not out.
 With a fine win against old rivals Dulwich at Beddington Park on Saturday, bringing the Beddington total in six matches to four wins and two draws.

 Batting first on a bowler’s wicket against Dulwich, Beddington lost seven wickets for 122 runs.
 A Brown made 46 runs, and R Dolby 24 runs.
 A ninth wicket stand of 67 runs between M Garner 56 runs and L Watson 12 runs enabled Beddington to reach a total of 199 runs.
 In reply Dulwich, who never looked like getting the runs, were bowled out for 150 with Gale and Prescott sharing the wickets.
-Extremely consistent batting by A Brown, M Murray, and N Parks enabled Beddington to amass large totals throughout the season and with the addition of Jake Hall, Neville Griffin, and spinners Reeves Watson to the Ist XI, not many opponents reached 100 runs and rarely 200 runs, the competition for team places was probably at its peak throughout the club.
+Extremely consistent batting by A Brown, M Murray, and N Parks enabled Beddington to amass large totals throughout the season and with the addition of Jake Hall, Neville Griffin, and spinners Reeves and Watson to the 1st XI, not many opponents reached 100 runs and rarely 200 runs.
+The competition for team places was probably at its peak throughout the club.

 The old school of Cooper, Prescott, Gale, White and Collins were still able to play their part in the club’s success, Gilly Reay was still at the bar in his blazer and his deck chair by the sightscreen giving support.
 The high spot of this year for the Beddington Club, came at Leeds in the fourth test against the West Indies when Peter Loader bowled Frank Worrell and Everton Weekes in the same over and claimed Gary Sobers as his next victim, finishing off the innings with a hat-trick, clean bowling Goddard and Gilchrist ending with Ramadhin caught by Trueman.
 Peter Loader was born in Wallington 1929 his prowess at Beddington Cricket Club won him an invitation to play for the Surrey Club and ground team.
 He was still an amateur when he made his debut for Surrey against Kent in 1951.
 In 1963 Peter Loader emigrated to Western Australia.

 The second tour of Yorkshire this time by coach, took place in August 1957 with the main playing group staying in Ilkley and the others in Otley.
 The only complaint coming from Sydney Cooper, who didn’t like the women peering into his room from the top deck of the local buses that stopped outside his hotel.
 The first game at Scarborough was cancelled due to early rain.
 Ron Dolby decided to organise a trip by coach to the Gaping Gill, a pot hole on the Moors.
-On arrival with rain threatening, only four members decided to make the climb Ron Dolby Colin Way Mick Garner Brian Butchers, the climb ending when an exhausted Brian Butchers eventually arrived at our destination shouting, “I didn’t realise I was climbing with three mountain goats !”
+On arrival with rain threatening, only four members decided to make the climb Ron Dolby Colin Way Mick Garner and Brian Butchers, the climb ending when an exhausted Brian Butchers eventually arrived at our destination shouting, “I didn’t realise I was climbing with three mountain goats !”
 With that we returned to the coach to find the rest of the team swigging beer from a crate at the roadside.
 It was then decided to stop for lunch at the famous “Harry Ramsden’s” fish and chip restaurant, “Butch” hearing the word food, was as usual the first one back in the coach.

 Ken Melton, Paul Newman, coach driver, Len Watson, Peter Parks, David Gale,